Sue Barton: The series

-Sue finally marries Bill at the start of Sue Barton: Superintendent Nurse and then works as the head of the nursing school at the new hospital in Springfield.
-However, her marriage to the new Senior Physician Bill is not smooth sailing and Sue questions her ability provide a proper nursing training for her students.
-Marianne Lawson, an old acquaintance from her Henry Street time in New York City, poses many problems.
-In the very end of the book Sue hands out her resignation and tells Bill she is pregnant.
+Sue finally marries Bill at the start of Sue Barton: Superintendent Nurse and then works as the head of the nursing school at the new hospital in Springdale.
+However, her marriage to the new Senior Physician Bill is not smooth sailing and Sue questions her ability to provide a proper nursing training for her students.
+Marianna Lawson, an old acquaintance from her Henry Street time in New York City, poses many problems.
+In the very end of the book Sue hands in her resignation and tells Bill she is pregnant.

 In Sue Barton: Neighborhood Nurse Sue suffers regrets about leaving her nursing career while she cares for her three children Tabitha and twin boys Johnny and Jerry, each of whom has particular needs.
 She also helps a young teenager, Cal, to be more sociable, and Cal's mother, the artist Mona Stuart, to be kinder.
 Sue realizes that her role in her family and the wider neighborhood is also important.
 Her old friend Kit Van Dyke is the new head of the nursing school.

-In Sue Barton: Staff Nurse (the final installment in the series), Sue returns to work with the help of her loyal domestic help and friend Veazie Ann Cooley, to support her four children.
+In Sue Barton: Staff Nurse (the final installment in the series), Sue returns to work with the help of her loyal domestic help and friend Veazie Ann Cooney, to support her four children.
 Baby Sue is less than a year old, while her husband Dr. Bill Barry is in a sanatorium suffering from tuberculosis.
 He eventually recovers and the family is reunited, with the implication that Sue will return to her position as wife and mother.